hackoregon/urbandev-backend/other/doc/permits.md

    - note: since this limits the spatial extent of the query, be careful when combining this option with the **bounds** option as a permit must be both within the bounds and in one of the specified neighborhoods to be in the result.
 - **query** (optional):
    - this parameter is used to return the results of a pre-built query.
 This specifies the name of query to use.
    - valid formats:
       - 'perNeighborhoodPerYear': return a table of the number of permits grouped by neighborhood by year.
 You must use the .json file extension as the only currently supported resource this method returns is a JSON formatted table.
-The result is structured as an object containing a single list of 'rows' each of which is a 3 element array: [count, year, neighborhood-name].
-No spatial data is returned with this query.
+The result is structured as a 'rows' object containing a single list of rows each of which is a 3 element array: [count, year, neighborhood-name]
-      - example: `/services/permits.json?&type=residential&query=perNeighborhoodPerYear`
+      - example: /services/permits.json?&type=residential&query=perNeighborhoodPerYear

 ---

 ### Data Sources: